owaits/ScreenMonkey.Help/reference/clipSettings/rename.md

 # Renaming Clips
 Every clip has a name to identify it from other clips.
-This name is displayed underneath the the clip in the dashboard.
+This name is displayed underneath the clip in the dashboard.
 This can be [disabled in settings](../Settings/General.md) if you prefer.
 Clip names are also used when creating links and schedules.

 When you create a clip the name is set automatically using either the filename or an appropriate description.
 It is often helpful to change this name.